Lay Ecclesial Ministry

 The Lay Ecclesial Ministry (LEM) program was created in response to the call of lay people to committed ecclesial service.

-Francis Cardinal George believes that Lay Ecclesial Ministry is a genuine vocation and as such it deserves serious attention and support.
-His predecessor Cardinal Bernardin was also committed to the vision of a community of well-formed lay ecclesial ministers.
+Archbishop Blase J. Cupich believes that Lay Ecclesial Ministry is a genuine vocation and as such it deserves serious attention and support.
+His predecessors Cardinal Bernadin and Cardinal George were also committed to the vision of a community of well-formed lay ecclesial ministers.
 Thus, the church in Chicago has been able to make a true commitment to supporting the call of lay persons to committed ecclesial ministry.

 All callings require a commitment of time, talent and treasure.
 The Archdiocese of Chicago is committed to forming lay ecclesial ministers in their human, spiritual, intellectual, and pastoral dimensions.
 The Lay Ecclesial Ministry program is a manifestation of that commitment.

-For more information about the program, visit our Overview page.
+For more information about the program, visit the overview page.

 The LEM Vision